apl-ocean-engineering/opal-jetson-driver-release/README.md

 n.b.
-This repository is a mashup of the out-of-tree (OOT) kernel module build structure from [Allied Vision Alvium CSI Driver for Jetpack 6](https://github.com/alliedvision/alvium-jetson-driver-release), with the AVT kernel module removed, and the [Vision Components MIPI driver](https://github.com/VC-MIPI-modules/vc_mipi_nvidia) added.
+This repository is a mashup of the out-of-tree (OOT) kernel module build structure from [Allied Vision Alvium CSI Driver for Jetpack 6](https://github.com/alliedvision/alvium-jetson-driver-release) with the AVT kernel module removed; and the [Vision Components MIPI driver](https://github.com/VC-MIPI-modules/vc_mipi_nvidia) added.

 # Vision Components MIPI driver for Jetpack 6